What is PTO? Here’s a Comprehensive Guide to Understanding PTO

 Table of Contents

+What does PTO stand for?
 PTO stands for paid time off.

-But what exactly is paid time off?
+But what is paid time off?
 It used to be the norm for companies to offer separate paid time off benefits to employees such as:

 Sick leave